 Watching Jennifer Lawrence and Amy Adams hit the red carpet at the Golden Globes with their high heel shoes, I started to wonder if they had high arches.
 You’d think only a podiatrist would wonder such things.
 But it seems lately that this issue has been a big concern for people seeking out information on our website.

 If you are a woman with high arches and you have pain in your feet, there are some things to consider.

 High arched feet primarily contact the ground in the heel and the ball of the foot.
 If you’re having pain you could have a condition called metatarsalgia.
 This condition can develop in the ball of the foot, particularly if you have a job that requires a lot of standing.

-You may notice yourself gravitating toward your pretty high heels because they feel better then lower heeled shoes at first.
+You may notice yourself gravitating toward your pretty high heels because they feel better than lower-heeled shoes at first.
 That’s because the shoe matches the arch of your foot.
-Unfortunately when your heel is higher than one inch, more pressure is added to the ball of your foot.
+Unfortunately, when your heel is higher than one inch, more pressure is added to the ball of your foot.

 If you wear heeled shoes frequently throughout the day, your Achilles tendon will tighten and you’ll increase the chance of developing unsightly hammertoes.

 - Protect the ball of the foot with additional support either in the form of a metatarsal pad, or a slim over the counter ¾ length arch support that includes a metatarsal pad, if you wear heels regularly.
 Dr. Jill’s gel metatarsal pad’s are reusable and are applied directly to your skin.